cpkio/Cozette/README.md

 I have added a lot of extra glyphs and redesigned a few.
-I'm lazy and don't document my changes thouroughly, but I do commit frequently and make a lot of branches.
+I'm lazy and don't document my changes thouroughly, but I do commit frequently and make a lot of branches (from 2022-06-01 not so true anymore).
 So, feel free to get whatever branch or commit you want and build it for yourself.

 I build only `.ttf`, because I'm using Windows, and upload them in Release section.

-Keep in mind that GitHub command line tool seems to put `master` branch code in **Source code (zip)** in releases, but the `.ttf` is built against my latest branch, not `master`.
+### 2022-06-01

+I have decided to stop branching and from now on will put all of my changes in `master`.

-## Character map (as of [branch:more-icons](https://github.com/cpkio/Cozette/tree/more-icons))
+## Character map

 ![Character map](./img/showcase.png)